tarao/record4s/docs/methods.md

 Extension Methods
 -----------------

-You can define methods on records by define [extension methods] in a usual manner.
+You can define methods on records by defining [extension methods] in a usual manner.

 ```scala mdoc:mline
 object Extension {